 - to request an interpreter for the alien and witnesses, if needed

 Evidentiary hearings on contested matters are referred to as individual calendar hearings or merits hearings which may be scheduled at the first hearing.
 Contested matters include challenges to removability/deportability and applications for relief.
 At these hearings the alien has the ability to introduce evidence and call witnesses to support any claims for relief they may have.
 Aliens also have the ability to object to the governments evidence and cross-examine the governments witnesses.
 After the alien and the government have presented their cases, the Immigration Judge will either enter an oral ruling at the conclusion of the hearing or issue a decision at a later date.

-At Law Offices of Shilpa Malik PLLC, our attorneys are committed to defending individuals in removal hearings and strive to achieve the best possible outcome depending on the facts of each case.
-Whether you need someone to represent you in removal/deportation proceedings or reopen an immigration proceeding, we are happy to talk with you and show you how we can help.
-Please feel free to explore this site to learn more about us, and then contact us to set up a meeting to discuss how we can assist you
+VisaNation Law Group’s attorneys are committed to defending individuals in removal hearings and strive to achieve the best possible outcome depending on the facts of each case.
+Whether you need someone to represent you in removal/deportation proceedings or reopen an immigration proceeding, they are happy to talk with you and show you how we can help.